What causes broken capillaries?

 How does the laser work?

-The Candela Vbeam Perfecta Laser delivers an intense but gentle burst of yellow light to selectively targeted areas of the skin.
+At our clinic, we use the Candela VBEAM Perfecta (vascular laser).
+This device delivers an intense but gentle burst of yellow light to selectively targeted areas of the skin.
 This light is absorbed by blood vessels or melanin (pigment) in the skin depending on the condition being treated.
-The laser light can also help stimulate new collagen formation, resulting in a degree of skin ‘remodelling’.
+The laser light can also help stimulate new collagen formation, resulting in a degree of skin remodelling.
+This device is a very effective option to treat redness, broken capillaries and mild pigmentation.

 What does the treatment involve?

-Rarely before definitive treatment is carried out, small areas may be treated at different settings to determine the most suitable power settings and monitor response (‘test patches’).
+Rarely before definitive treatment is carried out, small areas may be treated at different settings to determine the most suitable power settings and monitor response (a test patch).
 After an evaluation period of 6-8 weeks, the area is then assessed and treatment can be started using the appropriate parameters.

 Does the treatment hurt?